Fair Value Measurement

 Investment in LMC

-As of December 31, 2020, the Company's investment in LMC is measured at fair value using Level 1 inputs because it is valued using a quoted price in an active market.
+The Company's investment in LMC is measured at fair value using Level 1 inputs because it is valued using a quoted price in an active market.
+The Company recognizes changes in fair value of the investment in Other Income (Loss) on the Condensed Consolidated Statements of Operations.

 The Company's convertible notes are measured at fair value using Level 3 inputs on issuance and at each reporting date.
 Considerable judgment is required in interpreting market data to develop the estimates of fair value.
 Accordingly, the Company’s estimates are not necessarily indicative of the amounts that the Company, or holders of the instruments, could realize in a current market exchange.
 Significant assumptions used in the fair value model include estimates of the redemption dates, credit spreads and the market price and volatility of the Company’s common stock.
 The use of different assumptions and/or estimation methodologies could have a material effect on the estimated fair values.